Los Gatos Restaurant

 *I just hit my 25th anniversary in real estate, too!
 Apparently 1993 was a very good year for beginnings!

 A nicer setting would be hard to find.
-The Hotel Los Gatos is one of the most beautiful buildings in Los Gatos, a town already much loved for its scenic beauty.
+The Hotel Los Gatos is one of the most beautiful buildings in Los Gatos, a town already much loved for its scenic architecture and natural setting close to the coastal foothills.
 If you haven’t seen it, it’s almost directly across the street from Los Gatos High School so is in the heart of downtown.
 The architectural style is Spanish, but it reminds me of the elegant and inviting Santa Barbara Spanish style in particular.
 Inside, the hotel and restaurant are well appointed, comfortable, classy, and relaxing.
 Great ambiance.

 Dio Deka is located at the Hotel Los Gatos, 210 E Main Street, Los Gatos CA 95030